 The main geological periods are identified and named.

-Babbage constructed a mechanical computer to automate the creation of mathematical knowledge.
+Charles Babbage constructs a machanical computer to automate the creation of mathematical knowledge.

 Births and deaths begin to be systematically recorded by the UK government.